Who can use this contract?

-Fairly balanced, but biased in favour of the client, the contract can be used for maintenance of equipment, plant or buildings: details of the precise services will be set out in a schedule together with the fees and expenses.
+Fairly balanced, but gently biased in favour of the client, the contract can be used for maintenance of equipment, plant or buildings.
+Details of the precise services will be set out in a schedule together with the fees and expenses.

 - nature of services including emergencies